Scribe: China

 Chinese scribes played an instrumental role in the imperial government's civil service.
 During the Tang dynasty, private collections of Confucian classics began to grow.
 Young men hoping to join the civil service would need to pass an exam based on Confucian doctrine, and these collections, which became known as "academy libraries" were places of study.
 Within this merit system, owning books was a sign of status.
 Despite the later importance of Confucian manuscripts, they were initially heavily resisted by the Qin dynasty.
 Though their accounts are likely exaggerated, later scholars describe a period of book burning and scholarly suppression.
 This exaggeration likely stems from Han dynasty historians being steeped in Confucianism as state orthodoxy.

 Similarly to the west, religious texts, particularly Buddhist, were transcribed in monasteries and hidden during "times of persecution".
 In fact, the earliest known copy of a printed book is of the Diamond Sutra dating to 868 CE, which was found alongside other manuscripts within a walled-in cave called Dunhuang.

 As professionals, scribes would undergo three years of training before becoming novices.
 The title of "scribe" was inherited from father to son.
 Early in their careers, they would work with local and regional governments and did not enjoy an official rank.
 A young scribe needed to hone their writing skills before specializing in an area like public administration or law.
 Archaeological evidence even points to scribes being buried with marks of their trade such as brushes, "administrative, legal, divinatory, mathematical, and medicinal texts", thus displaying a personal embodiment of their profession.

 Already throughout the Zhou period, scribes appear to have enjoyed a reputation as trustworthy and steadfast recorders of events—individuals who would risk their lives to preserve an accurate account of the truth.
 They frequently appear in historiography as reliable witnesses whose very presence authenticates an episode; in some cases, they may even have been invented to lend a particular story greater credibility.

-South Asia
+India

 The Buddhist Tripiṭaka emerged at the beginning of the first century.
 Buddhist texts were treasured and sacred throughout Asia and were written in different languages.
 Buddhist scribes believed that, “The act of copying them could bring a scribe closer to perfection and earn him merit.”

 Rather later, Hindu texts were written, although the most sacred, especially the Vedas, were not written down until much later, and were learnt by heart by the priestly Brahmins.
 Writing in the several scripts of Indic languages was generally not regarded as a distinct artistic form, in a situation similar to Europe, but different from East Asian traditions of calligraphy.